a-boudoun/Inception_of_things/k3s.md

-# Deploy a POD and inspect it's infos
+# Deploy a POD and inspect it's infos:

 ![alt text](<Screen Shot 2024-10-23 at 12.33.04 PM.png>)